ibm-cloud-docs/cis/edge-functions-use-cases.md

 * Although `streamBody()` is an asynchronous function, we do not want to call `await` on it, so that it does not block forward progress of the calling `fetchAndStream()` function.
 It will continue to run asynchronously for as long as it has an outstanding `reader.read()` or `writer.write()` operation.
 * Backpressure: We `await` the read operation before calling the write operation.
 Likewise, we `await` the write operation before calling the next read operation.
 Following this pattern propagates backpressure to the origin.
-* Completion: We call `writer.close()` at the end, which signals to the Edge Function runtime that we’re completely done writing this response body.
+* Completion: We call `writer.close()` at the end, which signals to the Edge function runtime that we’re done writing this response body.
 Once called, `streamBody()` will terminate — if this is undesirable, pass its returned promise to `FetchEvent.waitUntil()`.
 If your script never calls `writer.close()`, the body will appear truncated to the runtime, though it may continue to function as intended.

-### Aggregate And Stream Multiple Requests
+### Aggregate and stream multiple requests
 {: #streaming-responses-aggregate-and-stream-multiple-requests}

-This is similar to our Aggregating Multiple Requests recipe, but this time we’ll start writing our response as soon as we’ve verified that every subrequest succeeded — no need to wait for the actual response bodies.
+This is similar to our aggregating multiple requests recipe, but this time we’ll start writing our response as soon as we’ve verified that every subrequest succeeded — no need to wait for the actual response bodies.

 ```sh
 addEventListener('fetch', event => {